 than 4,000’, Ohio requires at least 20 acres.

 The drilling of a traditional well requires about 0.5 to 0.75 acres of

 land during drilling and completion of the well.
 Afterwards,

 the well will take about one-half acre of land.

-Newer horizontal shale wells have a large footprint (4-6 acres), but less than 150 have been drilled in Ohio as of March 2012.
+Newer horizontal shale wells have a large footprint (4-6 acres), but less than 200 were drilled in Ohio in 2012.

 Back to top